-Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Identify and critically discuss the pertiner ethical questions facing business organism and to understand the basis for conflicting of stakeholder values ations understanding of theories and methods Evidence a critical understanding of the r the individual in ethical practice in the bu context , , 3.
-Evaluate the shared and competing social economic, and political principles and valupon which corporate governance is based. lues and quantitative information using appropriate 4.
-Critically appraise the effectiveness of governance in the real world, balancing 6 contexts.
+As sessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
+Identify and critically discuss the pertinent BA (Hons) Financial Services: ethical questions facing business organisations ILO1: Demonstrate a systematic, detailed and and to understand the basis for conflicting sets critical knowledge of the financial services of stakeholder values sector, the environment it operates in including 2.
+Evidence a critical understanding of the role of current issues impacting on the sector such as the individual in ethical practice in the business leadership, management, ethics and innovation context with at least some of the knowledge being at 3.
+Evaluate the shared and competing social, the forefront of academic and industry debate. economic, and political principles and values ILO2: Critically evaluate qualitative and upon which corporate governance is based quantitative information using established 4.
+Critically appraise the effectiveness of techniques from within the discipline, draw governance in the real world, balancing ethical considerations within the wider socioeconomic context